haiku/website/content/blog/bitigchi/2020-09-11-system-sound-contest.md

 ## Deadline

-Deadline for the contest is February 2021; we would like to ship these with Beta3 for users to experience them and give feedback.
+Deadline for the contest is December 1st, 2020; we would like to ship these with Beta3 for users to experience them and give feedback.

 Currently Haiku does not support sound themes, but the idea is to use a couple of entries as sound themes later on, with the contest winner being the default sound theme.

 ## How to participate

-Join [this thread]() on Haiku Forums, and attach your work in a permanent link with the licence!
+Send an e-mail to humdinger (gmail) com and bitigchi (me) com with your work attached through a permanent link.
+Entries and news regarding the contest will be published on [this Haiku Forums thread]().
+The thread will not be open for public posting, and will be used for publishing purposes only.

+Winner will be announced on the abovementioned thread and Haiku general mailing list.
+Modifications will be accepted until November 27th, 2020.

 Thanks for being a part of the Haiku universe!